Deploy an Internet Sales Portal With an Oracle Cloud Infrastructure Landing Zone

 • megprod-mgmt-cmpt: A compartment for management resources

-Mythics also used the secure landing zone Terraform to automatically deploy security tools, such as Oracle Cloud Guard for security posture management, logging to consolidate logs, and notifications.
+Mythics also used the OCI Landing Zone to automatically deploy security tools, such as Oracle Cloud Guard for security posture management, OCI Logging to consolidate logs, and OCI Notifications.
 Mythics then layers in their components, which include:

-• Two virtual machine (VM) instances for the application processes, load balanced for high availability
+• Two virtual machine (VM) instances for application processes, load balanced for high availability

 • Oracle Database Cloud Service running on virtual machines and a data warehouse for storing more than 200,000 current and historical sales transactions

-• An Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE) cluster to automate resource management
+• An OCI Kubernetes Engine (OKE) cluster to automate resource management

-• Tools such as Jenkins, Git repository, and Oracle Linux Automation Manager (OLAM) into their OKE cluster to automate software development, testing, deployment, and management
+• Tools such as Jenkins, Git repository, and Oracle Linux Automation Manager (OLAM) included in their OKE cluster to automate software development, testing, deployment, and management

 For disaster recovery, the application is deployed in an active-passive configuration.
 US East Region-Ashburn is the primary region and US West Region-Phoenix is the disaster recovery (DR) site.
 The two regions are connected by using remote peering between the two DRGs.
 The load balancers redirect users to the DR site in case there is a failure in Ashburn.
 The database is replicated using Oracle Data Guard from Ashburn to Phoenix.
 File storage services and object storage are replicated from Ashburn to Phoenix.
 OCI native backup services are used to back up the infrastructure.